Book 1: The Lost Redeemer

 Nahlia sprang to her feet.
 She closed the book and began organizing the cluster of yellowed parchments and tomes that littered her desk.

 "Don't worry about those," Miss Cadwell told her.
 "They'll be here tomorrow when you return."

 Nahlia paused midcleanup.
 "Are you sure?
 I'd hate to leave a mess behind."

 "Quite," the librarian assured her as she gestured toward the copy of Aeonica.
-"We don't get many visitors, and you're the only one who takes an interest in these anyway."
+"You're the only one who takes an interest in these, anyway."
 She made a shooing motion with her hands.
-"Run along now.
-Hurry, you're already late as it is."
+"Hurry now, you're already late as it is."

 "Thank you so much," Nahlia said.
 "I'll see you tomorrow then."